Promotion to Associate Professor

 - Your Annual Academic Expectations must be up-to-date and included in your application for promotion materials.
 A link for your AAE can be found in Self-Serve.

-- This two-page guide outlines the criteria for each area of proficiency and excellence for promotion to Associate Professor.
+- The "COM Guide for Associate Professor" (link in blue box, above) outlines the criteria for each area of proficiency and excellence for promotion to Associate Professor.

 All COM departments and the Binghamton Clinical Campus have a departmental P&T committee.